Skip to content

 • May diffuse light more than thinner options

-• Lifespan of 5 to 8 years with proper care
+• Lasts 5 to 8 years with proper care

 Pro Tips for Maximizing Greenhouse Plastic Durability

-• Use opaque reinforced plastic for end walls and doors to prevent UV damage.
-Clear plastic should only be used on the roof and sides.
+• Use opaque reinforced film on end walls and doors to limit UV damage; save clear film for the roof and sides.

-• Remove plastic coverings during extreme high winds to prevent wind damage.
+• Loosen or remove film during extreme high winds to prevent wind tearing.

-• Inspect regularly for rips, tears, or gaps, and repair immediately with greenhouse repair tape.
+• Inspect regularly for rips, tears, and gaps, and repair them right away with greenhouse repair tape.

-• Wash off accumulated dirt, leaves, and debris regularly using a low-pressure hose, soft brush, and mild soap.
+• Wash off dirt, leaves, and debris with a low-pressure hose, soft brush, and mild soap to protect light transmission.

-• Re-tighten bolts, straps, and wiggle wire that hold the plastic in place to prevent sagging over time.
+• Re-tighten bolts, straps, and wiggle wire that hold the film so it stays taut over time.

 FAQs

-How long does greenhouse plastic last before needing replacement?
+How long does greenhouse plastic last before it needs replacing?

-Previous article How to Properly Anchor a Greenhouse for Safety and Stability
+Previous article How to Anchor a Greenhouse So It Survives Wind and Snow

-Next article How Does a Greenhouse Work: The Science Behind the Greenhouse Effect
+Next article How Does a Greenhouse Work?
+The Science of Year-Round Growing

 Leave a comment